 Keeping cyclists safe on the roads is a joint effort between those on the bike and those behind the wheel.

-The big inflatable bike is standing tall over Victoria Square – marking the start of the 2021 Santos Festival of Cycling and reinforcing the Government of South Australia’s commitment, through the THINK!
+In January, the big inflatable bike stands tall over Victoria Square – marking the start of the Santos Tour Down Under and reinforcing the Government of South Australia’s commitment, through the THINK!
 Road Safety initiative, to supporting cycling safety.

 Whether you are a Santos Tour Down Under and Festival of Cycling fan or avid cyclist year round, there are always things you can do to improve your safety on the road.

 All cyclists are reminded to:

 - Keep to the left and ride at least one metre clear of the kerb and parked cars

 - Look for people opening car doors in front of you